sjb1061/Actinula_Paper/RNA_FISH_probe_design/RNA_probes_workflow.md

 Each file contains the following information for all actinula sequences that are found in any of our annotated OGs for the cooresponding geneset:  gene_acc, Homo_seqid, OG, gene symbol, Actinula_seqid

 ### 2. Make a list of the OGs of interest
+Next, make a list of all OGs you are interested in making probes for
+  - Sensory Perception of light stimulus:
+    - RRH,OPN5,RHO,OPN4 OG0000063

+  - Sensory Perception of chemical stimulus:
+    - PKD1L3	OG0000024
+    - PKD2L1	OG0000899

+  - Sensory Perceeption of mechanical stimulus:
+    - PIEZO2	OG0001782
+    - TRPA1	OG0000887

 ### 3. Get full sequence headers with sequence locations